Antony Price: Early career

 In 1982, Price collaborated with the British band Duran Duran, designing electric silk tonic suits for the "Rio" video.

-In 1983, Price staged a 'Fashion Extravaganza' at the London's Camden Palace.
+In 1983, Price staged a "Fashion Extravaganza" at the London's Camden Palace.

-A year later, in 1984, Price staged another 'Fashion Extravaganza' at the London's Hippodrome, combining fashion and rock music.
-"I'm partly responsible for the marriage of rock and fashion," Price said in 1998, "When I started out, rock people thought fashion people were snobby and fashion people though the music industry grubby and dirty."
+A year later, in 1984, Price staged another "Fashion Extravaganza" at the London's Hippodrome, combining fashion and rock music.
+"I'm partly responsible for the marriage of rock and fashion," Price said in 1998, "When I started out, rock people thought fashion people were snobby and fashion people thought the music industry was grubby and dirty."
 Stylist David Thomas says about Price's influence:

 He reinvented the suit so that it was no longer about going to the office.
 He made it rock'n'roll.
 He started at a time when British fashion didn't have sponsors.
 It was the era before the superstar designer.
 They all came after him.
 Yet he was a visionary.
 He created that military, dandy, sexy, eclectic men's look.
 He created rock'n'roll fashion.

-Price has declared that 'I'm not a fashion designer ...
-I'm in the theatrical business,' and for Fashion Aid at Albert Hall in 1985 he conceived of a presentation of model, client and long-standing friend Jerry Hall emerging from a black velvet box.
+Price declared that "I'm not a fashion designer ...
+I'm in the theatrical business," and for Fashion Aid at Albert Hall in 1985, he conceived of a presentation of model, client and long-standing friend Jerry Hall emerging from a black velvet box.
 The outfit consisted of a bolero and dress with lampshade peplum in metallic and red French silk lace over lamé.
-Price has said of this outfit 'It wasn't the chicest or most subtle garment, but when Jerry moved under the lights she looked like a Siamese fighting fish in a vast blue tank.'
+Price said of this outfit: "It wasn't the chicest or most subtle garment, but when Jerry moved under the lights she looked like a Siamese fighting fish in a vast blue tank."

-Price received the 'Evening Glamour Award' from the British Fashion Council in 1989, and the following year British Vogue published a profile on Price written by Sarah Mower.
+Price received the Evening Glamour Award from the British Fashion Council in 1989, and the following year British Vogue published a profile on Price written by Sarah Mower.
 He described his approach to designing women's clothing in an interview in 1994:

 My clothes are men's idea of what women should wear, and for that they'll pay good money. ...
 Men are looking for the sex robot from Lang's Metropolis with the perfect body offering endless fantasy sex.
 They're obsessed by the size of sexual protuberances – their own as well as women's – and I'm an illusionist.
 My job is to give them what they want.